seamusfoley/iotes-documentation/docs/introduction/core-concepts.md

 You can use an existing strategies or write your own for more tailored handling of device connection.
 Modifying an existing strategy is a good way to to provide tighter specification for the types of device that can be connected and how they should behave.

+You can see avaliable strategies in the sidebar

+More information on writing your own strategy is avaliable [here](/docs/advanced/strategies)

 ## Plugins

 Plugins are wrappers around iotes core which provide binding for the ```dispatch``` and the ```subscribe``` methods to be native form for a specific state management library.
 For example the react-hooks strategy provide access to a ```useIotesDevice``` and ```useIotesHost``` so you can use iotes connections directly in functional components.